Climdyn/qgs/documentation/source/files/general_information.rst

 Examples
 --------

-Another nice way is through the use of Jupyter notebooks.
+Another nice way to run the model is through the use of Jupyter notebooks.
-Simple examples can be found int the `notebooks folder <../../../../notebooks>`_.
+Simple examples can be found in the `notebooks folder <../../../../notebooks>`_.
 For instance, running ::

     conda activate qgs